Deciding Where to Live When You Leave the Military

-If you or another veteran is without a home or facing eviction or foreclosure while transitioning out of military service, the Department of Veterans Affairs can help.
-Make the call to 877-4AID-VET (424-3838), or chat with them online to be connected to the homelessness prevention resources department.
+If you or another veteran is without a home or facing eviction or foreclosure while transitioning out of military service, the Department of Veterans Affairs may be able to help.
+Make the call to 877-4AID-VET (877-424-3838), or chat with them online to be connected to the homelessness prevention resources department.

 Finding a place to call home after you separate from the military is one of the first big steps to civilian life.
 Fortunately, you have access to a number of benefits and resources that can help you with this transition.
 Educate yourself with the right information and you’ll be enjoying home sweet home very soon.